kaizeiyimi/XLYAutoLayoutEasy/README.md

 ###work with other constraints###

-unlike some other lib, my lib **can work together** with constraints you created in any other way, for example, constraints created from storyboard or xib or even the VFL or the previous API have no difference with the constraints created in **+[UIView xly_makeConstraint:]**, and can be searched in **update**.
+unlike some other lib, my lib **can work together** with constraints you created in any other way, for example, constraints created from storyboard or xib or even the VFL or the previous API have no difference with the constraints created in **+[UIView ale_makeConstraint:]**, and can be searched in **update**.
 All I do is simplify the creation of constraint.

 ### How to use ###